mhjacks/ansible-pattern-theory/README.md

 Given the definitions on [opengitops.dev](https://opengitops.dev/), we believe the Ansible Automation Platform, when configured with projects connected to Git repos and when configured to repeatedly apply units of work in those repos (that is, playbooks and roles in Ansible terms), meets the strict definition of GitOps.

+## Proposed requirements/standards language

+* Ansible-based Validated Patterns MUST contain at least one version-controlled git repository that is synchronized into AAP through both webhooks and a polling cycle (that is, the repo is polled periodically and refreshed if it has changed, ensuring that the next time work units defined in that repository correspond to the new commit(s)).
+This satisfies the "Versioned and immutable" and "Pulled automatically" requirements to be considered GitOps.

+* Ansible-based Validated Patterns MUST contain one or more work units that are applied to inventories periodically and/or by webhook or other event driver; this satisfies the "Continuously reconciled" requirement for GitOps.

+* Ansible-based Validated Patterns MAY include one or more work units that can be run on demand to modify (that is, add or remove elements from Ansible inventories, or else to trigger CI/CD-style pipeline runs.
+Elements added to inventories in this way must then be targetted by the automatically run work units, which are expected to be declarative with no or minimal side effects.
+In the same way, while the triggering of CI/CD pipelines may be done on demand, the pipelines themselves should be set up declaratively and immutably and be ready to run.

 ## Other Considerations